hardway777/GDRUles/Rules.EN.md

   21. Using prohibited nicknames.
   22. Discussing moderator or administrator actions.
   23. Creating topics, messages, or avatars on political or religious topics.
-  24. Discriminating against groups of people based on their age, race, gender, religion, or nationality.
+  24. Discriminating against groups of people based on their age, race, gender, religion, or nationality and etc.

 ## 4. RECOMMENDATIONS
   1. Do not clutter the forum with uninformative content, create topics with your own questions.